sherifabdallah/satellite-data/README.md

 # Satellite-image-based surface reconstruction in `MicMac`

-## Goal

-In this tutorial we will introduce you to satellite image processing in MicMac.
-The goal of the exercise is to compute the surface and generate an orthohoto given a set of *modern* satellite images and their RPC geolocalisations.
+Compute the surface and generate an orthohoto given a set of *modern* satellite images and their RPC geolocalisations.
 After setting-up MicMac and downloading the dataset, the pipeline is as follows:
   1. Tie-points extraction
   2. RPC-bundle adjustement
   3. Surface computation